cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 ```

 #### Sprint-2/4-mandatory-interpret/time-format.js

-A common convention for indicating that a value is a string is to enclose it in double quotes.
+To more precisely express a value is a string, we can enclsoe the value by a pair of double quotes.
 For example, "00".

 #### Sprint-2/5-stretch-extend/format-time.js
+We could also pass a parameter to .slice() to clearly express the intent to extract the last two characters,
+without needing to calculate the starting position manually.
+Can you find out what this parameter is?

 There is a String function you can use to make this statement shorter (and clearer).

 "12:00" would make a good edge case to test.